 - Purchase decisions are spurred by AR: Branded AR experiences increase the likelihood of purchase, particularly in categories like home decor (73%).
 Some of the most effective experiences were product personalization (73%), virtual try-on (72%), and product demonstration (70%).

 - Shoopers have high AR awareness and adoption: More than half of people aged 13–49 claimed to have used AR in the past, and nearly one-third have used branded AR.
 Snapchatters are 56% more likely than non-Snapchatters to have used branded AR.

 - Most see an increasing role for AR in the shopping landscape: More than three in four believe AR technology will play a role in how people shop in the next five years.
 Two in three who say they would use branded AR for shopping also agree they are likely to purchase after a branded AR experience.

 - Consumers are looking for AR: 54% actively search for AR experiences, most commonly seeking out branded AR by searching within the camera on digital platforms like Snapchat.

 - AR shareability heightens impact: 61% say the ability to easily share branded AR experiences is important to them.

-The study indicates that branded AR experiences can positively impact and influence consumers at multiple points along the shopper journey, informing purchases, boosting positive brand perceptions and educating consumers.
+We now know that branded AR experiences can positively impact and influence consumers at multiple points along the shopper journey.
+They inform purchases, boost positive brand perceptions, and educate consumers.